Grants

 About Enhanced Fund-Raising Programme (EFR)

-Key Updates to EFR (for FY2023 projects)
+Key Changes to EFR

-For more details on FY2023 projects, please refer to FAQ (2023).
+For FY2023 projects, please refer to EFR FY2023 FAQs.

 MATCHING FORMULA OF EFR